gobstones/gobstones-guidelines/sections/installation-tutorial.md

-# Instructions to install a repository from Scratch
+# Instructions to install a repository, for newcomers

 ## Installing on **WSL** for use with **VSCode** on **Windows**